burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will compile and link code snippets.
 Because currently there are plenty of versions of C++ programming language, you will need to provide compiler information about the version of the standard that you're going to use.

-It can be accomplished via providing the compiler with special flags:
+It can be accomplished by providing the compiler with special flags:

 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.